codefellows/code-challenges/circular-linkedlist/Readme.md

 # Circular Linked List

-Given a singly linked list, determine if it contains a circular reference.
+Create a function that determines if a linked list has a circular reference.

 **Source:** Robert W Floyd's "*Tortoise and the Hare* Algorithm